Week 3: Types of Nonprofits/NGOs — A Global Overview

 • Ethical handling of relief funds

-UN frameworks often reference humanitarian NGOs as major civil society actors supporting response work. [ecosoc.un.org]
+UN frameworks often identify humanitarian NGOs as key civil society partners in relief efforts. [ecosoc.un.org]

 These organizations often work across borders, requiring compliance with multiple governments, funding agencies, and international standards.